snu-sf-class/sf202401/README.md

 ## Announcements

 - Apr.
 30: Assignment 3 is uploaded.
+(Temporary Notification: There is an errata for Assignment 3.
+Please check it.)
 - Apr.
 22: Assignment 2 result is uploaded.
 Claims : until May 6.
 - Apr.
 18: Midterm exam date is changed: May.
 11 (Sat) (14:00-18:00).
 See [instruction](https://github.com/snu-sf-class/sf202401/blob/main/MidtermInstruction.md).
 - Apr.
 16: ~~Midterm exam : Apr.
 28 (19:00 - 23:00)~~.